 The key word with a novella is restraint.
 It is damn easy to careen off script and end up with a novel.
 I approach novellas in much the same way I approach flash fiction.
 There needs to be certain restrict-restrictions applied to the story to make it fit satisfyingly into that fixed space.
 Paramount among these is limiting secondary characters, limiting location changes, and, most importantly, starting the story as close to the central conflict as possible.
 If I stick to these things, I can usually hit that target word count of between 25,000 and 35,000.

-How has the experience of publishing your baseball horror Novella been?
+Q: How has the experience of publishing your baseball horror novella been?

 Wonderful.
 I had some real fears that the baseball part of the story was going to be a hurdle some readers just couldn’t overcome.
 I took great pains to introduce baseball concepts in a way that was not overwhelming and that would allow even someone with no baseball knowledge to follow along through context.
 Reviews of the novella thus far indicate I succeeded at this, as a number of baseball novices have remarked how much the enjoyed the take despite knowing nothing abut the game.